-The effects of aggregate variability on conservation-based PMs were dependent on productivity scenario.
-When productivity was simulated at its reference value (i.e. median retrospective estimates and normally distributed process error with mean 0) the effects of greater variability were relatively minor.
-Increases in synchrony led to moderate declines in recruit abundance, while increases in component variability led to moderate increases (Figure 4a).
+The effects of CVC and φ on conservation-based PMs were dependent on productivity scenario.
+When productivity was simulated at its reference value (i.e. median retrospective estimates of productivity and normally distributed process error) the effects of greater aggregate variability were relatively minor.
+Increases in φ led to moderate declines in return abundance, while increases in CVC led to moderate increases as long as φ was low (purple symbols Figure 4a).
+The positive relationship between CVC and aggregate abundance, though initially counterintuitive, is due to individual CUs experiencing large recruitment deviations that increase aggregate abundance in any given year (i.e. the portfolio effect).
 The proportion of CUs above their biological benchmark and the proportion of CUs extant at the end of the simulation period were stable across all aggregate variability scenarios (Figure 4b,c).

-Unsurprisingly, conservation-based PMs declined when simulations included pessimistic productivity scenarios.
-However, the relative magnitude of these declines was strongly moderated by aggregate variability in general and synchrony in particular.
-For example, when process variance was simulated with a skewed normal distribution and aggregate variability was low, median recruit abundance declined by approximately 25% relative to the reference productivity scenario (purple circles Figure 4a, 4d); however in simulations where synchrony was increased to moderate levels, median recruit abundance declined by more than 50% (green circles Figure 4a, 4d).
-The proportion of CUs above their biological benchmark exhibited similar declines at higher synchrony levels (Figure 4e).
-Increases in CVC were associated with declines in recruit abundance and conservation status, but only when they co-occurred with moderate or high levels of synchrony (Figure 4d,e).
-The interaction between component variability and synchrony was most noticeable with regards to extirpation risk.
-The median proportion of extant CUs was ~95% as long as synchrony was low, but declined to 90% when synchrony was increased to moderate levels and to ~85% when both component variability and synchrony were at their maximum values (Figure 4f).
-Conservation outcomes worsened slightly when process variance was simulated from a skewed Student t distribution, but the overall patterns were similar to estimates when using the less extreme, skewed normal distribution (Figure 4g-i).
+Unsurprisingly, conservation-based PMs declined as the frequency of poor productivity years increased.
+However, the relative magnitude of these declines was strongly moderated by aggregate variability in general and φ in particular.
+For example, when aggregate variability was low, median return abundance under the low productivity scenario (skewed normal recruitment deviations) declined by approximately 25% relative to the reference productivity scenario (purple circles Figure 4a, 4d); however in simulations where φ was increased from low to moderate levels, median return abundance declined by more than 50% (green circles Figure 4a, 4d).
+The proportion of CUs above their biological benchmark exhibited similar declines at higher synchrony levels (Figure 4b, 4e).
+Increases in CVC were associated with declines in return abundance and conservation status under the low productivity scenario, but only when they co-occurred with moderate or high levels of φ (Figure 4d,e).
+The interaction between CVC and φ was most noticeable with regards to extirpation risk.
+The median proportion of extant CUs was ~95% as long as φ was low, but declined to 90% when φ was increased to moderate levels and to ~85% when both CVC and φ were at their maximum values (Figure 4f).

+Median return abundance and the proportion of CUs above their upper BM deteriorated further under the extreme productivity scenario (i.e. when process variance was simulated from a skewed Student t distribution), but the overall patterns were similar to the low productivity scenario (Figure 4g-h).
+The proportion of extant CUs was one exception, strongly decreasing under the extreme productivity scenario, particularly when φ was moderate or high (Figure 4i).

 Figure 4.
-Effects of component variability and synchrony on conservation-based performance measures.
+Effects of component variability and synchrony on conservation-based performance measures for three different productivity scenarios.
+Productivity scenarios were associated with distinct distributions from which recruitment deviations were sampled: reference (normal), moderate (skewed normal), and severe (skewed student t).
 Points represent medians and whiskers 90% posterior interval among 250 simulation runs.

-The effects of aggregate variability also differed among catch-based PMs and productivity scenarios.
-Under the reference productivity scenario median catch size displayed a similar pattern to median recruit abundance, declining moderately at high levels of synchrony (Figure 5a).
-Increasing synchrony and component variability simultaneously also led to moderate declines in the proportion of years the target TAC was achieved, as well as severe declines in catch stability (Figure 5b,c).
+Similar to conservation-based PMs, for catch-based PMs the effects of CVC and φ also differed among PMs and productivity scenarios.
+Under the reference productivity scenario median catch size displayed a similar pattern to median return abundance, declining moderately at high levels of φ (Figure 5a).
+Note that as with return abundance, median aggregate catches increased with greater CVC and low levels of φ (purple symbols Figure 5a).
+Increasing φ and CVC simultaneously also led to moderate declines in the proportion of years the target catch threshold was achieved, as well as severe declines in catch stability (Figure 5b,c).